-Owning real estate beyond your home can be appealing.
+Owning real estate can be appealing.
 With an investment property, there’s the real possibility of receiving regular monthly income while also gaining equity on a significant asset.

 However, being a landlord also takes a lot of work and a reasonable tolerance for risk.
-Before you get an investment property loan, you should know the answers to these four questions that will help you determine whether becoming a landlord is right for you.
+For first time investors a good way to start is by buying an investment property to use as your first home.
+But regardless of what type of property you ultimately choose, before you get an investment property loan, you should know the answers to these four questions that will help you determine whether becoming a landlord is right for you.

 There are both pros and cons to investing in income properties.
 As a positive, you can collect a monthly income simply by having renters live in your property, and the value of your property could appreciate, helping you grow your net worth.
 Also, some expenses associated with the property may even be deductible from your income taxes.

 On the other hand, a property can also depreciate, depending on the housing market.
 Finding tenants will be your responsibility, and the amount you’ll be able to charge for rent can fluctuate, so you’ll want to stay well informed about the market’s ups and downs.